 You’ll find boatloads of other great software to use for your money, but none of them really come close to Mint.

 It’s incredible that Mint offers this budget software for free!

 They receive their funding through companies that offer deals such as credit cards, investments, and recently, loans, and many other offers.

 You can ignore the advertising links, but if you really are in the market for different products, it’s a great place to shop around.

-We love having everything in one place.
-Mint is your financial dashboard where you get a complete overview of your finances.
-Having it in one place can bring a lot of peace of mind.
+We love having everything in one easy-to-see dashboard.
+Mint gives you a complete overview of your finances and having it in one place brings peace of mind.

 Free Credit Score